drudru/KeyBox/Install/INSTALL.md

 Currently the system is based on the Raspbian Jessie Lite distribution.
 In the near future there will be a small image that will just unzip and have all the necessary software.

+I suggest reading through these instructions to determine your dependencies before performing any of the tasks.

+If you are going to do development, see the [Build Instructions](../Build/BUILD.md).

 ## Networked Portion

 Install that first onto a microSD card and hook it up to a raspberry pi.